Pilot for Secure societies – protecting freedom and security of Europe and its citizens.

 The first block runs on the client-side as a Web application that can be deployed on a variety of platforms.
 The other two blocks of components run on the server-side (i.e. on the BigDataEurope infrastructure) in order to offer scalability and high efficiency.

-In both workflows, the user is able to select an Area Of Interest, drawing a polygon with Sextant, and a time interval for its analysis (selecting the starting and ending dates).
+In both workflows, the user after logged in (authorization/authentication mechanisms have been implemented) is able to select an Area Of Interest, drawing a polygon with Sextant, and a time interval for its analysis (selecting the starting and ending dates).
 In the Change Detection workflow the selected dates correspond to Sentinel 1 images, automatically downloaded and processed in a parallelized way.
 The output at the end of the process (areas with changes/no changes) will be displayed in the Sextant interface.
 In the Event Detection workflow the user can add to the AoI and to the time interval some specific keywords that will narrow the search of specific topics.
 Corresponding social media and news agencies items are clustered into events and mapped on Sextant based on their specific location.
+In the second phase of the pilot a open Twitter Search has been implemented.

-Current efforts are dedicated to improve the scalability of the Change Detection process (following a tile approach, i.e. an approach based only on the specific AoI instead of the whole image to speed up the process) and to optimize the change detection algorithm as well as the results visualization.
+Current efforts are dedicated to optimize the change detection algorithm as well as the results visualization.
 For the Event Detection, the multi-core approach is currently being adapted to run on Spark.
-In the future, other data (e.g. further news and HR satellite images) will be ingested, cybersecurity mechanisms (e.g. authentication / authorization) will be adopted and the user interface will be updated with new functionalities according to the user feedback.
-This will allow to enhance the information coming out from the analysis, to assure the security of the platform and to improve whole user experience within the pilot functionalities.
+In the future, other data (e.g. further media data and HR satellite images) will be ingested.
+This will allow to enhance the information coming out from the analysis and to improve the whole user experience within the pilot functionalities.

 The following (silent) video shows the pilot itself.
-Through the Graphical User Interface Sextant, the user is able to activate the Change Detection and the Event Detection workflows.
+Through the Graphical User Interface Sextant, the user is able to login (new authentication/authorization mechanisms were implemented) and activate the Change Detection and the Event Detection workflows.
 The Change Detection workflow activation opens a new window where it is possible to zoom and select a specific Area Of Interest and define a time range (starting and ending period) for the detection of changes.
-Once initiated the process, the system automatically downloads a couple of Sentinel 1 satellite images from the Sentinel Scientific Data Hub and a set of image processing operators on such images is launched.
+Once initiated the process, the system shows the progress bar: a couple of Sentinel 1 satellite images are downloaded from the Sentinel Scientific Data Hub and a set of image processing operators on such images is launched.
 At the end of the processing, the detected changes are displayed on the map (in orange).

 For more information